-If the multi-lingual property has a value for the language defined by the current session local then the value is displayed; otherwise the value for the default language (English) is displayed.
+If the multi-lingual property has a value for the language defined by the current session local then the value appears; otherwise the value for the default language (English) appears.
 The same rule applies for the xml resource defined UI elements, similar to the toolbar text.